land & people

 From the vintage of Biston to the Château Biston-Brillette

-It was a Parisian who created the Biston-Brillette entity in 1835 and it was our parents who reconstituted it after a few twists and turns.
-At the time, the place called Brillette had become famous thanks to the creation of Château Brillette by the Dupérier de Larsan family, whose funeral ode signed by Malherbe, “Consolation to Dupérier”, was a bestseller at that time.
-In 1878 Château Biston-Brillette passed into the hands of Ulysse Daurat who faced the dreaded Crisis of Diseases.
-Powdery mildew and Phylloxera and its consequences.
+It was a Parisian who created the Biston-Brillette estate in 1835, and it was the Barbarin family who rebuilt it after a few ups and downs.
+At the time, the locality of Brillette had become famous thanks to the creation of Château Brillette by the Dupérier de Larsan family, whose funeral ode, written by Malherbe, “Consolation à Dupérier,” was a bestseller of the time.
+In 1878, Château Biston-Brillette passed into the hands of Ulysse Daurat, who faced the formidable crisis of disease, powdery mildew and phylloxera, and its consequences.

-When in 1936 the Lagarde family acquired Biston-Brillette, the property was divided, but they bought the titles of Château Biston-Brillette and Château Biston, as well as five hectares of vines linked to the history of the estate.
-Twenty-five years later, Christiane Lagarde married Michel Barbarin and here we are.
-In fact, our parents started from a handful of acres.
-Their vineyard will expand from 10 hectares in 1970 to 20 hectares in 2000, before passing it on to us.
+When the Lagarde family acquired Biston-Brillette in 1936, the property was fragmented, but they bought back the titles of Château Biston-Brillette and Château Biston, as well as five hectares of vines linked to the history of the estate.
+Twenty-five years later, Christiane Lagarde married Michel Barbarin, and they had two sons, Serge and Jean-Paul.
+The parents started with a handful of hectares, expanding from 10 hectares in 1970 to 20 hectares in 2000, before passing it on to their children.

-During this period, rich in fine vintages, the cellars were modernized, the vinifications gained in precision and the wines of Château Biston-Brillette found their place in the catering industry and among the best wine merchants.
-At the same time, we have established a bond of loyalty with a clientele of amateurs in love with “author wines” and fond of direct contact with winegrowers who have a sense of hospitality.
-Direct selling is the core of our business and we have been pioneers in this area.
+During this period, rich in fine vintages, the cellars were modernized, winemaking techniques became more precise, and Château Biston-Brillette wines found their place in fine restaurants and among the best wine merchants.
+At the same time, a loyal customer base was established, made up of wine lovers who were passionate about “artisan wines” and enjoyed direct contact with welcoming winemakers.
+Direct sales constitute the bulk of their business, and they have been pioneers in this field.

 From the vintage of Biston to the Château Biston-Brillette

-It was a Parisian who created the Biston-Brillette entity in 1835 and it was our parents who reconstituted it after a few twists and turns.
-At the time, the place called Brillette had become famous thanks to the creation of Château Brillette by the Dupérier de Larsan family, whose funeral ode signed by Malherbe, “Consolation to Dupérier”, was a bestseller at that time. .
-In 1878 Château Biston-Brillette passed into the hands of Ulysse Daurat who faced the dreaded Crisis of Diseases.
-Powdery mildew and Phylloxera and its consequences.
+IIt was a Parisian who created the Biston-Brillette estate in 1835, and it was the Barbarin family who rebuilt it after a few ups and downs.
+At the time, the locality of Brillette had become famous thanks to the creation of Château Brillette by the Dupérier de Larsan family, whose funeral ode, written by Malherbe, “Consolation à Dupérier,” was a bestseller of the time.
+In 1878, Château Biston-Brillette passed into the hands of Ulysse Daurat, who faced the formidable crisis of disease, powdery mildew and phylloxera, and its consequences.

-When in 1936 the Lagarde family acquired Biston-Brillette, the property was divided, but they bought the titles of Château Biston-Brillette and Château Biston, as well as five hectares of vines linked to the history of the estate.
-Twenty-five years later, Christiane Lagarde married Michel Barbarin and here we are.
-In fact, our parents started from a handful of acres.
-Their vineyard will expand from 10 hectares in 1970 to 20 hectares in 2000, before passing it on to us.
+When the Lagarde family acquired Biston-Brillette in 1936, the property was fragmented, but they bought back the titles of Château Biston-Brillette and Château Biston, as well as five hectares of vines linked to the history of the estate.
+Twenty-five years later, Christiane Lagarde married Michel Barbarin, and they had two sons, Serge and Jean-Paul.
+The parents started with a handful of hectares, expanding from 10 hectares in 1970 to 20 hectares in 2000, before passing it on to their children.

-During this period, rich in fine vintages, the cellars were modernized, the vinifications gained in precision and the wines of Château Biston-Brillette found their place in the catering industry and among the best wine merchants.
-At the same time, we have established a bond of loyalty with a clientele of amateurs in love with “author wines” and fond of direct contact with winegrowers who have a sense of hospitality.
-Direct selling is the core of our business and we have been pioneers in this area.
+During this period, rich in fine vintages, the cellars were modernized, winemaking techniques became more precise, and Château Biston-Brillette wines found their place in fine restaurants and among the best wine merchants.
+At the same time, a loyal customer base was established, made up of wine lovers who were passionate about “artisan wines” and enjoyed direct contact with welcoming winemakers.
+Direct sales constitute the bulk of their business, and they have been pioneers in this field.

 vine & men